 The Auxiliary Services and Housekeeping departments will monitor unauthorized postings in administrative common buildings except where noted above.

-Faculty, staff, administrators, and students are encouraged to take down dated flyers and bring unapproved or questionable flyers to the attention of the OSA staff as needed.
+Faculty, staff and students are encouraged to take down dated flyers and bring unapproved or questionable flyers or chalking to the attention of the OSE staff as needed.
 The office staff will follow up with any sanctions that are needed for policy violations.

-General policy questions can be directed to the Director of Purchasing & Auxiliary Services at 216-397-3025.
-Content and questions regarding postings by students and non-University groups should be directed to the Office of Student Activities at 216-397-4288 or email@example.com.
+General policy questions as well as questions regarding postings by students and non-University groups should be directed to OSE at 216-397-4288 or firstname.lastname@example.org.